thecaffiend/atrest/README.md

 * support other atlassian rest api's (jira, stash, etc)
-* support maintaining history of copied items (like pages, attachments, etc). this is not yet implemented in the real Confluence REST API (should be at /rest/api/content/{id}/version).
+* support maintaining history of copied items (like pages, attachments, etc). this is not yet implemented in the real Confluence REST API (should be at `/rest/api/content/{id}/version)`.
-* support comments on copy attachments
+* support comments on copy attachments (kept in metadata field of the attachment instead of as a child type like for pages)
 * support CQL advanced search
+* move to traitlets style configurable application (with subcommands) and configurable classes
+* look at class hierarchy for bases/standard functionality, allow subclassing and configuration methods to add user defined functionality (perhaps also adding a base for recursive commands like deep copying that walks some node type and has visit methods).

 #### Planned Functional Additions
 ##### Confluence